 American Airlines Awards Are Bookable through Iberia Again

 One of the cheapest ways to book a domestic flight in the U.S. is to use Iberia Avios to fly on American Airlines.
-It can save thousands of miles compared to using American AAdvantage miles for the exact same flights – and we’ll highlight some examples shortly.
+It can save thousands of miles compared to using American AAdvantage miles for the exact same flights.

 Iberia uses a distance-based award chart, which means the savings are typically best with shorter flights.
 Flights under 600 miles round-trip price at just 11,000 Avios, while journeys between 601 and 1,000 miles come in at just 12,000 Iberia Avios.
 Flights up to 2,000 miles cost just 17,000 Iberia Avios, which still gives you some solid savings.

 Here’s a quick example.
-American will typically charge you 25,000 AAdvantage miles for the round trip from Minneapolis-St. Paul (MSP) to Washington, D.C.-Reagan (DCA).
+American will typically charge you 25,000 AAdvantage miles for the round trip from Minneapolis-St. Paul (MSP) to Washington, D.C.-Reagan (DCA) – unless you book an economy web special fare.
 But because those flights are under 2,000 miles total, you need just 17,000 Avios to book the exact same flight.

 But it can get even better.
 British Airways has long been the go-to way to book domestic flights within the U.S. on the cheap using miles, but the airline charges on a per-segment basis – so if you need a one-stop flight, you’ll be charged separately for both segments of the journey.
 That’s not the case with Iberia, which measures based on the total distance of your round-trip flights – regardless of how many stops it takes.